 - Your academic department will approve your work-term timing to ensure you stay on track to take academic courses when needed.

 Cooperative Education & Internship Program

-- 32 or more work hours per week.
+- Work 32 or more hours per week.

-- Not done while a full-time student.
+- Not done while taking academic classes full-time.